inartov555/user_hub_web_app/ui_tests_pw/README.md

   - Excel import
   - Change password
   - User delete confirm
-- For **each page** we cover at least ten scenarios when the suite is executed:
+- For each page at least one scenario is covered when the suite is executed:
   - Dark/light theme behavior
   - Localization (English + at least one non-English locale)
   - Access control for:
     - Regular user: `test1 / changeme123`
     - Admin: `admin / changeme123`
-- The **Users table** page gets additional coverage for:
+- The Users table page gets additional coverage for:
   - Multi-column sorting state & indicators
   - Admin-only controls (`Delete users`, `Change password` column)
   - Non-admin restrictions